Entanglement and Classical Simulability in Quantum Extreme Learning Machines: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Marcin Plodzien for helpful discussions.
-The research leading to these results has received funding from the Spanish Ministry of Science and Innovation PID2022-136297NB-I00 /AEI/10.13039/501100011033/ FEDER, UE.
+The research leading to these results has received funding from the Spanish Ministry of Science and Innovation PID2022-136297NB-I00 /AEI/10.13039/501100011033/ FEDER, UE and through the Spanish State Research Agency, under Severo Ochoa Centres of Excellence Programme 2025-2029 (CEX2024001442-S) funded by MICIU/AEI/10.13039/501100011033.
 IFAE is partially funded by the CERCA program of the Generalitat de Catalunya.
 The results have received funds from the program Plan de Doctorados Industriales of the Research and Universities Department of the Catalan Government (2022 DI 011).
 This work was partially funded by the Generalitat de Catalunya, AGAUR 2021-SGR-01506 and partially supported by the PNRR MUR Project No. PE0000023-NQSTI through the secondary projects QuCADD and ThAnQ.
 We acknowledge the use of the Finnish CSC facilities under the project 2010295 "Quantum Reservoir Computing".
 We gratefully acknowledge the use of RES resources provided by the Barcelona Supercomputing Center through project FI-2025-1-0043 on MareNostrum 5. \begin{appendices}